 Route of Administration

 Because of the complexity of many disease syndromes or to avoid giving animals multiple injections, it is common to use mixtures of organisms in single vaccines.
 For example, for bovine respiratory disease complex, combined vaccines are available for bovine respiratory syncytial virus, infectious bovine rhinotracheitis virus, bovine viral diarrhea virus, parainfluenza 3 virus, and Mannheimia haemolytica.
-Combination vaccines that save considerable time and effort are also commonly used in dogs and cats.
+Combination vaccines are also commonly used in dogs and cats.